Air Transport Services Group (NASDAQ:ATSG) Releases Earnings Results, Beats Expectations By $0.07 EPS

-Air Transport Services Group (NASDAQ:ATSG – Get Rating) issued its quarterly earnings data on Friday.
-The transportation company reported $0.60 earnings per share (EPS) for the quarter, beating analysts’ consensus estimates of $0.53 by $0.07, Briefing.com reports.
+Air Transport Services Group (NASDAQ:ATSG – Get Rating) released its earnings results on Friday.
+The transportation company reported $0.60 EPS for the quarter, beating the consensus estimate of $0.53 by $0.07, Briefing.com reports.
+The firm had revenue of $516.92 million for the quarter, compared to analysts’ expectations of $521.37 million.
 Air Transport Services Group had a net margin of 10.05% and a return on equity of 14.37%.
-The firm had revenue of $516.92 million during the quarter, compared to the consensus estimate of $521.37 million.
-During the same quarter in the previous year, the firm posted $0.60 EPS.
-The company’s revenue for the quarter was up 10.9% compared to the same quarter last year.
+Air Transport Services Group’s quarterly revenue was up 10.9% on a year-over-year basis.
+During the same quarter last year, the company earned $0.60 EPS.

 Institutional Inflows and Outflows

-A number of equities research analysts have recently issued reports on the stock.
-Truist Financial initiated coverage on shares of Air Transport Services Group in a research report on Friday, October 21st.
-They set a “hold” rating and a $26.00 price objective for the company.
-StockNews.com initiated coverage on shares of Air Transport Services Group in a report on Wednesday, October 12th.
-They issued a “hold” rating for the company.
+ATSG has been the topic of several research analyst reports.
+StockNews.com initiated coverage on shares of Air Transport Services Group in a research note on Wednesday, October 12th.
+They set a “hold” rating on the stock.
+Truist Financial initiated coverage on shares of Air Transport Services Group in a research note on Friday, October 21st.
+They set a “hold” rating and a $26.00 target price on the stock.

 Air Transport Services Group, Inc, together with its subsidiaries, provides aircraft leasing and air cargo transportation and related services in the United States and internationally.
 The company offers aircraft, flight crews, aircraft maintenance, aircraft hull and liability insurance, and aviation fuel services; and aircraft maintenance and modification services, including airframe modification and heavy maintenance, component repairs, engineering services, and aircraft line maintenance.